Backup158/BashScripts/docs/README.md

 ## New Script
 Initializes a new script in my Scripts folder, makes it executable, and adds an entry to `~/.bash_aliases` for ease of use.
 Then opens in Xed text editor to quickly edit it.
 I heard you like scripts, so I made a script to automate your scripts.

+## Install Font
+Assumes you have downloaded fonts to the current working directory.
+Pass the archive names to the script and it will unzip the fonts to the shared user location (creating a folder for each font).

 ## 7z
 Downloaded the [7z 64-bit Linux x86-64 precompiled... thing idk](https://www.7-zip.org/download.html) and put it in `/usr/7z/`.
 Is this bad practice?
 Idk I should figure that out.
 I didn't want to have to wait for the p7zip dev to update, so I use this primitive script for my most common use case.